Your information & privacy

 • Contact us by email

-How do we protect your audio data?
+How do we protect your media?

-We don’t hear your audio, or store copies of your audio content on our servers.
 Cleanfeed is used in situations where the privacy of the audio is important, so we use end-to-end encryption to send and receive audio.
+For Cleanfeed Cinema, some specific video features use point-to-point encryption.

 How do we use, store and protect your personal data?